 I genuinely appreciate this concern, I really do.
-And not wanting to risk mine or my family’s health, or the health of Moral Fibres readers, I have done quite a bit of research into if borax is safe to use around the house, and thought I’d share the results of my research here in the hope that it can be helpful to others considering using borax in their home.
+And not wanting to risk my or my family’s health, or the health of Moral Fibres readers, I have done quite a bit of research into if borax is safe to use around the house.
+I thought I’d share the results of my research here in the hope that it can be helpful to others considering using borax in their home.

-The Science Part
+Borax: The Science Part

 What is Borax?

 The chemical name of Borax is Sodium Tetraborate.
-The borate at the end there signifies it’s a boron compound, and all borates can be considered derivatives of boric acid.
+The borate at the end there signifies it’s a boron compound.
+All borates can be considered derivatives of boric acid.

 What is Borax Substitute?